-When you go to their product page for Squamish, you don't see any revised tag, although you DO see it for other revised products such as the Proton LT.
+When you go to their product page for Squamish, you don't see any revised tag, although you DO see it for other revised products such as the Atom LT.

 Product page of the Incendo isn't supported by a revised tag either, although it IS.

 With the revised 2019 model, mesh vents around the arm pits now are not only TWICE as long the previous models, but also almost twice as WIDER.
 This boosts breathability significantly.

 In addition to that, unlike the Squamish, Incendo is also equipped with a dope feature which adds to its breathability further (see image).
 This way you don't wish having pit zips so much.

 These enhancements improved the breathability of the 2019 Incendo quite a bit and ended up putting it ahead of the 2019 Squamish as a result.